 We then estimated the non-thermal pressure fraction using the velocity dispersion included in an effective turbulent Mach number.
 We find a non-thermal pressure fraction of about $6\%$ within $R_\mathrm{500}$ and $9\%$ within $R_\mathrm{vir}$ from direct 3D simulation outputs.
-The non-thermal pressure fractions estimated using mass-weighted sightline velocity dispersion are in good agreement, whereas all the other methods yield a lower value.
-We also notice the impact of important projection effects for the $x$ component of the 3D velocity field and its associated projection, leading to an overestimation of this fraction by several per cent.\\
+The non-thermal pressure fractions estimated using MW sightline velocity dispersion are in good agreement, whereas all the other methods yield a lower value.
+We also notice the impact of important projection effects for the $x$ component of the 3D velocity field and its associated projection, leading to an overestimation of this fraction by several percent.\\

-The first and second-order VSFs of the projected velocity maps have similar slopes below 600~kpc for both emission-weighted and mass-weighted maps.
+The first and second-order VSFs of the projected velocity maps have similar slopes below 600~kpc for both EW and MW maps.
 This range could be considered as the inertial range of the turbulent cascade, so the injection scale, and thus the diameter of the largest eddy, which could be related to the size of the AGN feedback shockfront.
-Beyond this scale, the VSF shows the contribution of the local large-scale structure, as it increases highly with separation for $v_\mathrm{x}$ projected map but more or less flattens for the others.
+Beyond this scale, the VSF shows the contribution of the local large-scale structure, as it increases significantly with separation for the $v_\mathrm{x}$ projected map but more or less flattens for the others.
 Moreover, we found much steeper slopes than Kolmogorov's predictions, at all scales, indicating that the turbulence in the ICM of this cluster is much more complex than the ideal case. \\

 To conclude, the case study of the velocity field in the ICM of the Virgo replica shows how complex its gas dynamics is.
-It is highly turbulent, and both filaments in the outskirts and AGN in the core bring energy to the medium and induce a consequent amount of non-thermal pressure.
-We postpone to a forthcoming work a systematic study of the impact of this on the reconstruction of the hydrostatic mass.
-Moreover, constraining the properties of the ICM from observations with XRISM and NewAthena will improve our understanding of velocities within the ICM, but there is still a lot to explore on the simulation, theory and mock observation side to be able to properly analyse the upcoming data.
+It is highly turbulent, and both filaments in the outskirts and the AGN in the core bring energy to the medium and induce a consequential amount of non-thermal pressure.
+We postpone a systematic study of the impact of this on the reconstruction of the hydrostatic mass to a forthcoming work.
+Moreover, constraining the properties of the ICM from observations with XRISM and NewAthena will improve our understanding of velocities within the ICM, but there is still a lot to explore on the simulation, theory, and mock observation side to be able to properly analyse the upcoming data.